 Increase in acceptance and growth of technologies to meet people globally.
 Over the past decade, there has been meaningful growth in the use of technologies to meet people in North America and Western Europe, and we see the potential for similar growth in the rest of the world in the years ahead.
 As more internet-connected people seeking connections utilize technologies to meet people, we believe there remains potential for accelerating growth in the use of these technologies in certain global markets where adoption lags more developed countries.
-As a result, new services, entrants to the market, and business models are likely to continue to emerge, sometimes at the expense of our existing brands, by harnessing a new technology, such as generative artificial intelligence ("AI") or a new or existing distribution channel, creating a new or different approach to connecting people, or some other means.
+As a result, new services, entrants to the market, and business models are likely to continue to emerge, sometimes at the expense of our existing brands, by harnessing a new technology, such as generative artificial intelligence ("Al") or a new or existing distribution channel, creating a new or different approach to connecting people, or some other means.

 In-App Purchase Fees.
-Purchases made by our customers through mobile applications, as opposed to desktop or mobile web, continue to increase, and are required in most cases to be processed through the in-app payment systems provided by Apple and Google.
+Purchases made by our customers through mobile applications, as opposed to desktop or mobile web, continue to increase, and are required in most cases to be processed through the in-app payment systems provided by Apple and Google, although some of our applications are currently able to use their own payment systems for in-app purchases made on Android devices.
 Where we are required to use Apple's or Google's payment systems, we pay Apple and Google, as applicable, a meaningful share (generally 30% or, for subscriptions purchased on Android devices, 15%) of the revenue we receive from these transactions.
-Where payments on Android devices are processed through other payment systems, we are also required to pay Google a meaningful share of our revenue.
-However we have entered into a partnership with Google that will provide value exchange across our broad relationship with them, which we expect to help offset the additional costs that our brands expect to incur over the three years starting in 2024 associated with implementing Google's User Choice Billing system, which allows application developers to offer an additional billing system alongside Google Play's billing system.
-Additionally, while Apple was recently forced to change its rules in the U.S. marketplace on anti-steering to allow for payment processing outside its payment systems, Apple has stated that it will still charge up to 27% for those transactions.
+Where payments on Android devices are processed through other payment systems, we are also required to pay Google a meaningful share.
+We have entered into a partnership, which started in the second quarter of 2024 and will continue through the first quarter of 2027, with Google that will provide value exchange across our broad relationship with them, which we expect to help offset the additional costs that some of our brands incurred or expect to incur associated with implementing Google's User Choice Billing system, which allows application developers to offer an additional billing system alongside Google Play's billing system.

+Additionally, while Apple was recently ordered to change its rules in the U.S. marketplace on anti-steering to allow for payment processing outside its payment systems, Apple has stated that it will still charge up to 27% for those transactions.
 We do not expect to realize any meaningful decrease in app store fees in the U.S. market as a result of this change.
-In the EU, the Digital Markets Act is set to go into effect in March 2024.
-Apple has submitted its plan for compliance, which would lower the 30% service fee in the EU to 17% for our applications, but would also add a payment processing fee of 3%, as well as a 0.50 Euro fee per download (including updates) per year.
-Apple's plan is subject to approval by EU regulators.
+In the European Union, the Digital Markets Act went into effect in March 2024.
+Apple's compliance plan lowers the 30% service fee in the EU to 17% for our applications, but also adds a payment processing fee of 3%, as well as a 0.50 Euro fee per download (including updates) per year.
+Apple's plan is subject to approval by the European Commission, which has launched infringement proceedings against Apple and may require further concessions from Apple.
 For additional information, see "Item 1 Business-Dependencies on services provided by others-App Stores."